remotestorage/django-remotestorage/README.md

 over plain http) to a page.

-Note that any/all of the UIs can be disabled, if they're not needed, just use UNHOSTED_COMPONENTS option (described in "Components" section) or don't include them in the urlconf, cherry-picking whichever ones are actually needed.
+Note that any/all of the UIs can be disabled, if they're not needed, just use REMOTESTORAGE_COMPONENTS option (described in "Components" section) or don't include them in the urlconf, cherry-picking whichever ones are actually needed.

-One common case of customization is the need to put whole app into some subpath ("/unhosted" in the example) can be addressed by putting this into the project's root urls.py:
+One common case of customization is the need to put whole app into some subpath ("/remotestorage" in the example) can be addressed by putting this into the project's root urls.py:

 	from django.conf.urls import patterns, include, url

-	from django_unhosted.apps.webfinger.urls import host_meta_patterns
+	from django_remotestorage.apps.webfinger.urls import host_meta_patterns
-	from django_unhosted.urls import unhosted_patterns
+	from django_remotestorage.urls import remotestorage_patterns

 	urlpatterns = patterns('',
 		url(r'', include(host_meta_patterns)),
-		url(r'^unhosted/', include(unhosted_patterns)),
+		url(r'^remotestorage/', include(remotestorage_patterns)),
 	)

-That way, demo client will be available at "/unhosted" url and all the links will include that prefix (for example authorization link from webfinger will point to "/unhosted/oauth2/authorize").
+That way, demo client will be available at "/remotestorage" url and all the links will include that prefix (for example authorization link from webfinger will point to "/remotestorage/oauth2/authorize").

 Make sure, however, that host_meta view of webfinger app is [available at a well-known url](https://tools.ietf.org/html/draft-jones-appsawg-webfinger-04#section-3.1)